lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/reax-silica.rst

 ..  container:: justify

-    The objective of this tutorial is to use molecular dynamics system made of silicon dioxide (SiO2), and deform it until it break.
-The reactive force field reaxff is used, and a particular attention is given to the charge of the atoms.
+    The objective of this tutorial is to use a molecular dynamics system made of silicon dioxide (SiO2), and deform it until it breaks.
+The reactive force field reaxff is used, and a particular attention is given to the evolution of the charge of the atoms during the deformation of the structure.

 .. include:: ../contact/recommand-lj.rst